tremho/odp-documentation/guide_book/src/how/ec/battery/10-service_registry.md

     }
 }
 ```
-Here we've implemented a "comms" `MailboxDelegate` `receive` function to Receive `Message` communications, although it is currently not doing anything with them.
+Here we've implemented a "comms" `MailboxDelegate` `receive` function to Receive `Message` communications, and reroutes these to our `battery_channel`.
+This external channel is available to other listeners to subscribe to and monitor or handle events as they occur.
+We will be doing just that a little bit later.

-We also have defined the task functions that are called to init and listen.
+We also have defined the task functions for the espi_service that are called to init and listen.

 Remember to add this module to your `lib.rs` file: